 Set right at the heart of Palm Beach and still just two blocks from the sea, the Brazilian Court is ideally located, whether you want to explore the city, or simply stretch out on the sand and soak up the Florida sunshine.
 Just footsteps away from Worth Avenue – Palm Beach’s answer to Rodeo Drive, you’ll be perfectly placed to satisfy any storeping withdrawal symptoms.

 Dotted along a dimly-lit corridor, the rooms here reflect an almost regal feel, with dark wooden furnishings warmed by rich fabrics and deep orange tones.
 All the suites are subtly different, featuring a series of individual characteristics, from hidden dens to powder rooms and private gardens.
-Slip out onto your outside terrace for a nightcap or two before sinking into a large four mailer bed pilled high with cushions.
+Slip out onto your outside terrace for a nightcap or two before sinking into a large four poster bed pilled high with cushions.

 Why we like it

 Aside from the character and charm of the building itself, the Brazilian Court has a further hold on our affections.
 Yet again we’ve been seduced by food, and the Brazilian Court has plenty to shout about on the culinary front.
 The brain-child of New York based chef Daniel Boulud, The Brazilian Court’s Café Boulud serves up some of the best breakfasts in town, as well as a lunch and dinner menu brimming with beautifully presented and expertly crafted dishes.
 Make sure to leave room for desert…